Food & Drink

 778 North Bridge Road

 For something a bit different, we recommend ordering their whole chicken leg topped with mole sauce and served with apple cider slaw and your choice of Mexican rice or tortilla.
-For dessert, the empanadas (caramelised bananas stuffed in house made pastry turnovers served with vanilla bean gelato and dulce de leche) are an excellent choice.
-As this is a Halal restaurant, they don't serve alcohol, but their virgin berry mint mojito is just as delicious without.
+For dessert, the empanadas (caramelised bananas stuffed in house-made pastry turnovers served with vanilla bean gelato and dulce de leche) are an excellent choice.
+Definitely put the virgin berry mint mojito on your list!

 Overrice